 Wall Squats

-This is a more difficult move that’s best attempted when you have been training your knee muscles for a little while.With our personal training team by your side, it’s all possible in as little as 8 weeks.
+This is a more difficult move thatโs best attempted when you have been training your knee muscles for a little while.Achieve your fitness goals faster with expert personal trainers guiding you every step of the way in just 8 weeks.